michaelshapkin/nervos-gitcoin/README.md

 # nervos-gitcoin
-Nervos - Broaden the Spectrum
+Hackathon: Nervos - Broaden the Spectrum

+Gitcoin: 0) Setup A Local CKB Node And CKB Indexer For The Testnet

+Ckb node

+Ckb indexer